Mastering Problem Solving with Rational Numbers: A complete walkthrough

 Before diving into problem-solving, let's establish a solid foundation.
 Rational numbers are numbers that can be expressed as a fraction p/q, where p and q are integers, and q is not equal to zero.
 This definition encompasses a wide range of numbers including:

 Understanding that all these number types fall under the umbrella of rational numbers is crucial for solving problems effectively.
-Many problems will present numbers in different forms, and the ability to convert between them (e.g., fraction to decimal, decimal to fraction) is a vital skill.
+Which means many problems will present numbers in different forms, and the ability to convert between them (e. g., fraction to decimal, decimal to fraction) is a vital skill And that's really what it comes down to..

 Fundamental Operations with Rational Numbers